 |Airbnb (100 CNY for 2 onwards)

 A number of people have opened up their wonderful homes to travelers on Airbnb.
 This is especially great for those travelling as a couple, for most rooms can be shared between 2.

-If you wish to save more money on lodging and boarding or are up for trying out something new, you could couchsurf.
+If you wish to save more money on lodging and boarding or are up for trying out something new, you could couch surf.
 Basically, this entails staying at a locals’ home for a stipulated period of time.
 My first Couchsurfing experience was in China, and it was absolutely heart-warming.
-Although I was skeptical at first, I was pleased to have my faith in humanity and goodness re-instilled.
+Although I was sceptical at first, I was pleased to have my faith in humanity and goodness re-installed.

 7. Shanghai On Your Own: Effective Public Transport

 For a first-time visitor, Shanghai can come across as incessantly hustling and bustling.
 The thought of getting lost in a city so big can certainly be daunting.
 However, doing some prior research will place you in a much better situation.

 Tip: It would be a good idea to carry a map of Shanghai around, for it will make navigating in the city (characterized by complex mazes, alleyways and boulevards) much simpler.

 Truth is, commuting in Shanghai is pretty easy and cheap.

 Taxis are easily available, and generally affordable for short distances.

 |Fares generally start at around 11-14 CNY for the first 3 kilometers, and an additional 2.5 CNY for every additional kilometre.|